georgeperez/titanpointe.org/index.md

 layout: default
 ---

-I’m a computer science undergrad at the [University of Puerto Rico, Mayagüez](http://math.uprm.edu/).
+I’m a computer science undergrad at the [University of Puerto Rico at Mayagüez](http://math.uprm.edu/).
 I'm interested in macOS, iOS, software development, film, and photography.
-If you want, you can learn more [about this site and my gear](/about/).
+If you want, you can learn more [about this site](/about/).

 You can find me on [Twitter](https://twitter.com/georgeperez/), [Facebook](https://facebook.com/georgeperezmarrero/), [Instagram](https://instagram.com/georgeperez/), [Letterboxd](https://letterboxd.com/georgeperez/), [GitHub](https://github.com/georgeperez/), and [LinkedIn](https://linkedin.com/in/georgeperezmarrero/).